Editor’s note: This blog was originally published in 2021. It has been updated for accuracy and to reflect modern practices.

 - Implementing an abandoned cart email flow

-The more thought you put into this strategy ahead of time, the more likely your customers will be to follow through the whole buying process — and the higher your holiday sales will be.
+The more thought you put into this strategy ahead of time, the more likely your customers will follow through the entire buying process — and the higher your holiday sales will be.

 Start Planning Your Holiday eCommerce Marketing Strategy Today

-That said, don’t be afraid to change up your strategy as your creatives, trends, and results adjust over the next few months.
+That said, don’t be afraid to revise your strategy as your creatives, trends, and results change over the next few months.
 Be agile; the worst thing you can do is be inflexible with your approach.

 - SEO Holiday Tips